dorathyofoha/azure-network-protocols/README.md

 - Windows 10 (21H2)
 - Ubuntu Server 20.04

-<h2>Actions and Observations</h2>
+<h2>Steps and Observations</h2>

 <p>
-First you will need to create to VMs on Azure.
+First you will need to create two VMs on Azure.
 One machine will be a Linux machine and the other will be a Windows 10 machine.
 Both will have two CPUs and they must be on the same VNET.
-Once that's done go on the Windows machine and download Wireshark.
-Here's a link to download Wireshark: https://www.wireshark.org/download.html and once that is done open Wireshark and filter for ICMP Traffic only.
+After that, download Wireshark on Windows Machines.
+Here's a link to download Wireshark: https://www.wireshark.org/download.html.
+Once, it is installed, open Wireshark and filter for ICMP Traffic only.
 ICMP is a network layer protocol that relays messages concerning network connection issues.
 Ping uses this protocol.
 Ping tests connectivity between hosts.
 When we filter Wireshark to only capture ICMP packets and ping the private IP address of our Linux machine we can visually see the packets on Wireshark.
 </p>
 <p>
 <img src="https://i.imgur.com/iFYdOiV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>